 The single chevron stitch is a lovely textured pattern using knit and purl stitches.

-It's very similar to the ripple stitch, zigzag stitch and the afghan stitch patterns which are pattern variations and they're all fun to knit.
+It's very similar to the ripple stitch, zigzag stitch and the afghan stitch patterns which are all pattern variations.

 Chevrons can be thicker by using more rows to create the zigzag pattern or more rounded looking.
 Or the 'V's can be more elongated.

 Some knitted chevron patterns are made with pretty little eyelets for a very feminine, delicate texture.

 This chevron stitch pattern is a nice simple pattern to try.
 And it's so fun to knit.

 You can knit practically anything with the single chevron stitch and I'm sure it'll be lovely, here are a few ideas:

 You'll also find many pattern variations for the chevron stitch or zigzag stitch.
 Some chevron patterns look more rounded and much thicker.

 I chose the single chevron stitch because it's quite simple to do and it uses knit and purl stitches only.
 It's also kind of dainty looking.

 Abbreviations: k = knit, p = purl, rep = repeat